top of page

 LINEAGE

-The lineage of King Hurmond comes from the Naöhrad Lineage, created by Thuror, the ancient god of gods and Lord of Mount Naumathar in Anahkólion.
-Even in the First Era of Anahkólion, some lesser-valued families descended from the Naöhrad Lineage and other lineages left that land and ventured across the seas in search of a new world to establish their roots.
-This coincided with the disappearance of some Barons (giant beings created by Thuror to build the kingdoms of men).
-The First Great King of Dorhan was named Doramoth and he was the youngest king to initiate the construction of Dorhan.
-According to some records, he was already the third in line of pure lineage descent since their departure from Anahkólion, and together with his children, he was responsible for completing the works of the kingdom.
-However, as the Ages passed, the custom or culture, not to mention the imposition from King Naöhrad himself in Anahkólion, to maintain a pure lineage through relationships between siblings began to lose its strength and gradually diluted, losing its purity.
-And with the purity, the original power conferred by the gods to the First Lineages faded away (see Kingdoms and Lineages).
+The royal bloodline of King Hurmond traces back to Naöhrad, an ancient lineage created by Thuror, the ancient god of gods, Lord of Mount Naumathar, in Anahkólion.
+Still in the First Era of Anahkólion, some less esteemed families, descendants of the Lineage of Naöhrad and other lineages, left that land and ventured across the seas in search of a new world to establish their roots.
+This coincided with the disappearance of some Barons (giants created by Thuror to build the kingdoms of men).
+The First Great King of Dorhan was called Doramoth, the youngest king to begin the constructions of Dorhan.
+According to some records, he was already the third in line of pure descent since their departure from Anahkólion, and together with his children, was responsible for completing the works of the kingdom.
+However, over the Eras, the custom or culture, if not an imposition by King Naöhrad himself in Anahkólion, to maintain pure lineage through marriages between brothers and sisters, began to lose its strength and eventually diluted, losing its purity.
+And with the purity, the original power conferred by the gods to the First Lineages also faded (see Kingdoms and Lineages).

-In the year 1974 of the Age of Wizards, the current king of Dorhan is King Hurmond, the son of Ormond.
+In the year 1974, under the Time of the Wizards, the throne of Dorhan is held by King Hurmond, the heir and son of Ormond.

 KING HURMOND